How Coronavirus Showed We Were Overreacting About Screen Time All Along

 Advertisement

-Dr. Tracy Dennis-Tiwary, a clinical psychologist and digital wellness expert, hopes the increase in screen time brought on by the pandemic is helping us confront our digital habits and technology fears.
+Dr Tracy Dennis-Tiwary, a clinical psychologist and digital wellness expert, hopes the increase in screen time brought on by the pandemic is helping us confront our digital habits and technology fears.
 "At first we thought, 'everyone is so addicted to screens and Zoom and we'll never want to be face to face again.'
 I think the opposite is true.
-We actually realized we have a more balanced view of what the benefits and costs of screentime are."
+We actually realised we have a more balanced view of what the benefits and costs of screen time are."

 Tara Kirkpatrick, a PR professional and yoga instructor, has begun to think more critically about the pros and cons of screen time.
 When her yoga studio went virtual, Kirkpatrick's screen time skyrocketed, and she and her yoga clients found themselves growing sick of Zoom.
 "Friends that really wanted to support me and clients that enjoy my classes were just exhausted from finishing a whole workday on Zoom and signing on to Zoom again for a relaxing activity,” she shares.